ProbablyClem/utoipauto/README.md

 pub struct ApiDoc;

-...

 ```

-## exclude a method of automatic scanning
+## Exclude a method from automatic scanning

 you can exclude a function from the Doc Path list by adding the following macro `#[utoipa_ignore]` .